svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings4.md

 - StatsPlots.jl is a collection of recipes for common data visualizations, so you can build them faster (eg, `groupedhist`ogram, `groupedbar`, and many more; see [StatsPlots.jl](https://github.com/JuliaPlots/StatsPlots.jl))

 ## A Common Broadcasting Error
 If you get an error and it's a MethodError saying that there is no method defined for a Vector (or some collection), it might be a classic beginner/ex-Python user error.
-Don't despair, it takes maximum 1-2 weeks to understand why it happens and how to avoid it.
+Don't despair, it takes at most 1-2 weeks to understand why it happens and how to avoid it.

-You might be calling a method (function) that is defined for individual items (eg, `s="ABC"; lowercase(s)`) on a collection of items (eg, `s_vec=["ABC","DEF"]; lowercase(s_vec)` would you give you such error).
+You might be calling a method (function) that is defined for individual items (eg, `s="ABC"; lowercase(s)`) on a collection of items (eg, `s_vec=["ABC","DEF"]; lowercase(s_vec)` would give you such an error).

 Often you can get away with a quick fix.
 Add a dot between the function name and the opening bracket to signal that Julia should apply this function to all items in the collection (eg, `s_vec=["ABC","DEF"]; lowercase.(s_vec)` - notice the `.` after lowercase).